-PEST Analysis is a tool which helps you to understand the macro environment in which an organization functions.
+PEST Analysis is a tool that helps you to understand the macro-environment in which an organization functions.

 Suppose a company is considering two options:

 How would a company decide which opportunity is the right one to follow?
 Where would you start in answering this question?
 What are the key pieces of information you would need to enable you to make this kind of strategic decision?